 Additionally, the French like most Europeans, are fans of natural light and fresh flowers, often placed in classic clear vases.
 The following can serve as great examples of items that could easily be found in a French home:

 Once the atmosphere is set, the goal is to have the mind clear and ready to relax.
 This could be through listening and dancing to music, especially 70’s French hits that all but transform you to France, when it was experiencing a strong surge in cultural revival.
-Experts now suggest that journaling through this time could have paramount relaxing effects on the brain.
-However you choose to spend it, it is imperative that you do not lose sight of the reason that you chose to set aside this time: basically, to waste it.
+Experts now suggest that journaling through this time could have very relaxing effects on the brain.
+However you choose to spend it, it is imperative that you don’t lose sight of the reason that you chose to set aside this time: basically, to waste it.
 There needs to be absolutely no planning beforehand; just give into your natural instinct, and let yourself “hang” in the absolute limbo that is time.